jhallen/exorsim/doc/notes.md

 We don't have RASM.CM for MDOS09.

-We don't have EDIT.CM for MDOS09.
+We don't have EDIT.CM for MDOS09: but now we have MEDIT!
+This is an EDIT clone by Dave Hatch, see MEDIT.SA.
+Rubout works correctly for this editor.

 We don't have the COBOL manual.

 We don't have the FORTRAN manual.

 We don't have the RLOAD object file format.

+We don't have a bootable EDOS-II disk.
+We don't have a manual for it either but some of commands are shown in the EXORdisk-I brochure.

+We don't have a bootable EDOS disk.

 ## CRT-mode patches